dustinpfister/blog_posts/_posts/lodash_debounce.md

 ## 1 - The Lodash debounce method and what to know first

-This is a post centered around a single method in lodash known as debounce, as well as any and all related topics that pop up while I go over a few examples of this method.
-I assume then that you know enough about getting stared with javaScript to make use of such a method in a nodejs or client side javaScript enviorment.
+This is a post centered around a single method in the [javaScript utility library known as lodash](/2019/02/15/lodash/) known as debounce, as well as any and all related topics that pop up while I go over a few examples of this method.
+I assume then that you know enough about [getting stared with javaScript](/2018/11/27/js-getting-started/) to make use of such a method in a [nodejs](/2017/04/05/nodejs-helloworld/) or [client side javaScript environment](/2020/09/21/js-getting-started-file-protocol/).
 If not you might want to take a step back and read up more on the basics of working with javaScript only, and how to even get started with a user space library such as lodash.

 ### 1.3 - Basic example of \_.debounce